Financial-Times/origami-website/_tutorials/build-service.md

 There are usually three three parts to an Origami component; <abbr title="Hypertext Markup Language">HTML</abbr>, <abbr title="Cascading Style Sheets">CSS</abbr> and JavaScript.
 We're going implement one at a time to put together our page.

-<aside>We'll be providing code snippets for you to follow, but you can also have a look at the <a href="https://codepen.io/ft-origami/full/ejLNNL" class="o-typography-link--external">result of the tutorial</a>.</aside>
+<aside>We'll be providing code snippets for you to follow, but you can also have a look at the <a href="https://codepen.io/ft-origami/full/ejLNNL" rel="noreferrer noopener" target="_blank" class="o-typography-link o-typography-link--external">result of the tutorial (opens a new tab)</a>.</aside>

 Let's begin.